Deathspike/mangarack.cs/README.md

 #### --grayscale (-g)

 The toggle to disable grayscale size comparison and save.
 This is the process of detecting and correcting an incorrect page storage format.
-The feature was added to reduce the file size of lossless PNG grayscale pages that have been provided in a larger-than-necessary storage format.
+The feature was added to reduce the file size of lossless PNG grayscale pages that have been provided in a larger-than-necessary storage format. **This feature is not compatible with non-Windows-based operating systems.**

 #### --image (-i).